-- For storage operations, the Parent Company shall pay an annual fixed fee of P55 million payable quarterly and a variable fee of 30% of its annual gross storage revenue in excess of P273 million. - For international containerized cargo operations, the Parent Company shall pay a quarterly fixed fee of US\$1.15 million plus a variable fee of 8% of its total gross income, or 20% of its total quarterly gross income, whichever is higher, until May 2013.
-After May 2013, the Parent Company shall pay quarterly fixed fee of US\$2.25 million plus a variable fee of 20% of its total gross income. - For general cargo operations, the Parent Company shall pay 20% of its total gross income collected from arrastre services and 14% of its total gross income collected from stevedoring services for general cargoes. - For domestic terminal operations, the Parent Company shall pay 10% of its total gross income derived from its domestic cargo handling and passenger terminal operations. - b.
-The Parent Company is authorized by the PPA to render cargo handling services at the Container Terminal "A-1", Phase 2 at the Port of Batangas for 25 years starting July 1, 2010.
-For arrastre operations, the Parent Company shall pay an annual fixed fee of US\$2.26 million for the first 2 years, US\$4.68 million for the 3rd year, US\$5.08 million for the 4th-7th year, and US\$5.33 million for the 8th-25th year.
-The Parent Company shall also pay annual variable fees based on committed yearly percentage share multiplied by whichever is higher of the projected gross income in the bid proposal or actual gross income. - c.
-ATIB is authorized by the PPA to render arrastre, stevedoring, storage, related cargo handling services and passenger terminal services at the Port of Batangas Phase 1 from October 20, 2005 until October 19, 2015.
-For domestic cargo operations, ATIB shall pay 10% of its domestic cargo revenues.
-For foreign cargo operations, ATIB shall pay 20% of its foreign cargo revenues.
-For the Fast Craft Passenger Terminal (Passenger Terminal Building 3) operation, ATIB shall pay a monthly fixed fee of P0.4 million, subject to a yearly escalation of 5%.
+- For storage operations, the Parent Company shall pay an annual fixed government share of P55 million payable quarterly and a government share of 30% of its annual gross storage revenue in excess of P273 million. - For international containerized cargo operations, the Parent Company shall pay a quarterly fixed government share of US\$1.15 million plus variable government share amounting to 8% of its total gross revenues, or 20% of its total quarterly gross revenues, whichever is higher, until May 2013.
+After May 2013, the Parent Company shall pay quarterly fixed government share of US\$2.25 million plus a variable government share amounting to 20% of its total gross revenues. - For general cargo operations, the Parent Company shall remit government share amounting to 20% of its total gross revenues collected from arrastre services and 14% of its total gross revenues collected from stevedoring services for general cargoes. - For domestic terminal operations, the Parent Company shall remit government share amounting to 10% of its total gross revenues derived from its domestic cargo handling and passenger terminal operations. - b.
+The Parent Company is authorized by the PPA to render cargo handling services at the Container Terminal "A-1," Phase 2 at the Port of Batangas for 25 years starting July 1, 2010.
+For arrastre operations, the Parent Company shall pay an annual fixed government share of US\$2.26 million for the first 2 years, US\$4.68 million for the 3rd year, US\$5.08 million for the 4th-7th year, and US\$5.33 million for the 8th-25th year.
+The Parent Company shall also remit annual variable government share based on committed yearly percentage share multiplied by whichever is higher of the projected gross income in the bid proposal or actual gross income.